Skip to main content

 Identify your variable names

-Variables are set up in your GTM and are matched to the data layer.
+Variables are set up in your GTM account and are matched to the data layer.
 Refer to the GTM developer guide for more details about variables.

 The structure of your data layer on your page affects the data layer variable name in your GTM.